 The Company makes available through its Internet website under the heading Investor Relations , its Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, and amendments to those reports after it electronically files such materials with the SEC.
-Copies of the Company s key corporate governance documents, including its Corporate Governance Guidelines, Code of Ethics and Business Conduct, and charters for the Audit Committee and the Compensation Committee are available on the Company s website, www.spiritaero.com, and are also available in print, without charge, to any stockholder who requests them, upon receipt of a phone call or written request from such person.
-Such requests may be made to the Company s Investor Relations Department at the contact information below.
+Copies of the Company s key corporate governance documents, including its Corporate Governance Guidelines, Code of Ethics and Business Conduct, and charters for the Audit

+Committee and the Compensation Committee are available on the Company s website, www.spiritaero.com.

-The Company s 2008 Annual Report, including a copy of its Annual Report on Form 10-K (which is not a part of the Company s proxy soliciting materials), excluding exhibits, is being mailed to stockholders with this proxy statement.
+The Company s 2009 Annual Report, including a copy of its Annual Report on Form 10-K (which is not a part of the Company s proxy soliciting materials), excluding exhibits, is being mailed to stockholders with this proxy statement.
 A copy of any or all exhibits to the Form 10-K will be furnished to any stockholder, without charge, upon receipt of a phone call or written request from such person.
-Such request may be made to the Company s Investor Relations Department by writing to Spirit AeroSystems, Investor Relations, P.O.
-Box 780008, Wichita, KS, 67278-0008, or by calling (316) 523-1797 or by sending an email request to investorrelations@spiritaero.com.
+Such request may be made to the Company s Investor Relations Department by writing to Spirit

+AeroSystems, Investor Relations, P.O.
+Box 780008, Wichita, KS, 67278-0008, or by calling (316) 523-7040 or by sending an email request to investorrelations@spiritaero.com.